Singh-OmDev/modern-website/README.md

 ## 🚀 Features
 - ⚡ Lightning-fast development with Vite
 - 💎 Clean and minimal UI design
-- 📱 Fully responsive (mobile, tablet, and desktop)
+- 📱 Fully responsive across all devices
+- 🧩 Organized folder structure
 - 🎨 Easy to customize and extend
-- 🧩 Organized folder structure
-- 🔍 SEO-friendly HTML structure
+- 🔍 SEO-friendly HTML

 ---

 ## 🧠 Technologies Used

 | Technology | Purpose |
 |-------------|----------|
 | **HTML5** | Structure of the website |